HalaAlbaqawi/ToDoList/README.md

 **Developing** :

- 1- I transformed my sketch into a design in Android Studio
+  * I transformed my sketch into a design in Android Studio

-  2- I started to writting my code and my Functions.
+  * I started to writting my code and my Functions.

 **Testing** :

 I started to testing my app by using developer Tools such as:

-**Debugging the code
+* Debugging the code

-**Searching
+* Searching